smoorg/scripts/README.md

 	- [pacupd](https://github.com/smoorg/scripts/blob/main/pacman/pacupd) - pacman update script which remembers to install archlinux-keyring first for me
 - keepassxc - scripts related to keepassxc
 	- [kcs](https://github.com/smoorg/scripts/blob/main/keepassxc/kcs) - Keepass + rclone sync to update/merge database.
+- [askpass](https://github.com/smoorg/scripts/blob/main/askpass) - calls dmenu for password, if dmenu has -P flag (patch) it stars the input and sends it forward
 - [statusbar](https://github.com/smoorg/scripts/blob/main/statusbar) - dwm bar status bar scripts to present cpu and ram usage, volume, date and time, nothing fancy there
 - [emotes](https://github.com/smoorg/scripts/blob/main/emotes) - dumb script to present emotes and its tags and copy over needed one to the `xclip`
 - [marktime](https://github.com/smoorg/scripts/blob/main/marktime) - sets timestamp and adds it to a file.
 Then substracts it from previous one to count time period.
 Can be used to track time